 A little girl's terror turned Kilian's life upside down.
 Now he, along with the humanitarian aid organization he founded, is devoted to helping her country folk.
-Back in 2007, Tom Kilian was googling the word "humanitarian" and came across a photo of a little girl in Darfur (a region in western Sudan on the African continent).
+Back in 2007, Tom Kilian was Googling the word "humanitarian" and came across Mia Farrow's photo of a little girl in Darfur (a region in western Sudan on the African continent).
 She was running from a man trying to kill her.
 The photo affected him deeply.
 He printed the photo and began to pray for her.

 It was the beginning of a journey that would take him to South Sudan over and over, negotiating with the militia, building camaraderie with tribal chiefs, overcoming his squeamishness about blood to provide health care to those in desperate need, building churches and a school, and so much more.

 In 2008, after learning more about the genocide in Darfur, Kilian put together an art exhibit to raise awareness.
 In early 2010, Kilian traveled to Darfur to work as an educator at an orphanage for displaced children.
-After a few months, he came to believe that the mantra of many humanitarian aid organizations remains as “ education is the answer” — To Kilian, this was not true; People needed very basic assistance in areas such as housing, healthcare, and spirituality rather than education alone.
-Kilian went back to North Carolina and founded MERCY PARTNERS, a humanitarian aid organization not affiliated with a government, but an aid organization that comes along side of the Church.
+After a few months, he came to believe that the mantra of many humanitarian aid organizations remains as “education is the answer” — To Kilian, this was not true; people needed very basic assistance in areas such as housing, healthcare, and spirituality rather than education alone.
+Kilian went back to North Carolina and founded MERCY PARTNERS, a humanitarian aid organization not affiliated with a government, but an aid organization that comes alongside the Church.

-"In short, my mode of operation was to align myself with the South Sudanese, not a Western organization, and the easiest way to do that was to locate people in the U.S. who had taken refuge here" and use their knowledge of their own villages and its inhabitants as an entry to that part of the country.
-Involving locals has continued to be an intrinsic part to Kilian's ability to effect change.
+"In short, my mode of operation was to align myself with the South Sudanese, not a Western organization, and the easiest way to do that was to locate people in the U.S. who had taken refuge here" and use their knowledge of their own villages and native peoples there as an entry to that part of the country.
+Involving locals has continued to be an intrinsic part of Kilian's ability to effect change.
 Aid efforts are orchestrated by native evangelists through the local church.
 That way, the villagers will see the aid coming from their own village and from Jesus, not from western NGOs.

-Since late 2010, MERCY PARTNERS has provided prison ministry, art therapy and spiritual counsel for soldiers and commercial sex workers; has enabled local churches to hold medical clinics for malaria, Cholera, respiratory infections, typhoid, syphilis and worms; and provides teacher training workshops, Lord's supper supplies, Bibles in local languages, youth conferences, transportation and security for baptisms at the Nile.
-In addition, MERCY PARTNERS has established several churches, a primary school that hosts over 700 children from 17 different tribes, eight deepwater wells, and has trained 122 indigenous church leaders.
+Since late 2010, MERCY PARTNERS has provided prison ministry, art therapy, and spiritual counsel for soldiers and commercial sex workers; has enabled local churches to hold medical clinics for Malaria, Cholera, respiratory infections, typhoid, syphilis, and worms; and provides teacher training workshops, Lord's supper supplies, Bibles in local languages, youth conferences, transportation and security for baptisms at the Nile.
+In addition, MERCY PARTNERS has established several churches, a primary school that hosts over 700 children from 17 different tribes, eight deepwater wells, and has trained 122 native church leaders.

 "It started with giving a hand up, rather than a hand out" - Tom Kilian